laharms01/data146_repository/project1.md

 > Describe what is a data frame?
 Identify a library of functions that is particularly useful for working with data frames.
 In order to read a file in its remote location within the file system of your operating system, which command would you use?
 Provide an example of how to read a file and import it into your work session in order to create a new data frame.
 Also, describe why specifying an argument within a read_() function can be significant.
 Does data that is saved as a file in a different type of format require a particular argument in order for a data frame to be successfully imported?
 Also, provide an example that describes a data frame you created.
 How do you determine how many rows and columns are in a data frame?
 Is there an alternate terminology for describing rows and columns?

+A data frame is a table, made of columns and rows, which represent data values of a certain type.
+Each column is a separate variable while each row contains a set of values for each column.
+Data frames allow for the visualization and easy calculation of data sets.

+Pandas is one of the most useful library of functions when working with data frames as it allows us to quickly locate data points or subset our whole data frame.

+In order to read a file from the file system into our workspace, we must use the read_csv function in pandas.
+For example, suppose we have a file we want to read into our workspace, 'exfile.tsv'.
+To do this, assuming we have imported pandas as pd, we can type pd.read_csv('exfile.tsv').
+This goes into pandas and uses the read_csv function to read in the file we typed between the parentheses.
+Within the read_csv function you must specify at least one argument which is the filename.
+Without doing this the function does not know which file to read in.
+By inputting the filename, the function locates this file in your file system and reads it into your workspace.
+There is a second optional argument that can be used when data is saved in a file under a different format.
+In order to successfully import data frames from reading in files, the data must be able to be separated and parsed through based on the separation format.
+Thus a second argument, sep = ' ', can be used to specify the file's data format.
+If data in a file is separated with tabs use sep = '\t', if separated with spaces use sep = '\s', and so on.

+An example of a data frame I created in past exercises is as shown: dataf = pd.read_csv(path_to_data, sep='\t')
+This creates a data frame, called dataf, by reading in data from the path_to_data file, specifying that data is delimited by tabs.

+In order to determine the number of rows and columns in a given data frame, you must use the .shape function.
+If I were trying to do so with my dataf data frame in the above example I would type print(dataf.shape).

+Another way to describe the rows and columns of a data frame is through series.
+A series is a one-dimensional array that contains any type of data (pretty much the same thing as a column).
+Data frames are made through the combination of numerous series.